ronniedege/superpy/report.md

 ## Customize app

 I came up with the idea of making some app settings customisable to solve a problem with the `advance_time` function.
 The app's *system date* is stored in a txt file and the app uses this date as the current date for all date-related functions.
 Somehow, the app needs to know whether `advance_time` is enabled or not to ensure that the *system date* can be set to *today* when `advance_time` is disabled.
-Otherwise, the *system date* remains the same until it is manually set to *date* using the `reset` command.
+Otherwise, the *system date* remains the same until it is manually set to *today* using the `reset` command.

 To achieve this, I created a settings file in json format to store the current `advance_time` setting (`true` or `false`).
 Each time operations in the app are performed, the settings file is read to ensure the correct action is performed.
 I chose a json file because it uses key-value pairs and can be read as a Python dictionary using the *json* module.